 Why would we want a wide stereo image?

 A stereo image creates realism, width, and depth in a mix.
-As mentioned previously, we naturally hear sound in stereo and so it’s natural for us to hear music (whether live or recorded) in stereo as well.
+As mentioned previously, we naturally hear sound in stereo, so it's natural for us to hear music (whether live or recorded) in stereo as well.

-Having a spaced pair of microphones can add width and depth to a mix particularly when combined with spot-miking of certain element in the acoustic environment as well.
-In this mix scenario, we have “close up” sounds (which can be paned across the stereo field if need be) as well as distant sounds and sounds to the left and right.
+Having a spaced pair of microphones can add width and depth to a mix, particularly when combined with spot-miking of certain elements in the acoustic environment as well.
+In this mix scenario, we have “close up” sounds (which can be panned across the stereo field if need be) as well as distant sounds and sounds to the left and right.

 Having the same sound sources within the same acoustic environment reacting with a properly set spaced pair will allow for enough differences to create a wide stereo image while still sounding cohesive.

-For more information on microphones and phase, check out my article Microphone Polarity & Phase: How They Affects Mic Signals.
+For more information on microphones and phase, check out my article Microphone Polarity & Phase: How They Affect Mic Signals.

 Common Spaced Pair Miking Techniques